MendelMonteiro/CleanCollections/README.md

 CleanCollections
 ================

-List, Dictionary and Stack which do not add GC pressure when performing any operation.
+List, Dictionary and Stack which do not add any GC pressure when performing operations.

 Operations should have the same order of complexity as in their BCL counterparts.